Services & advice

 However, it will provide assistance to employers and apprentices in resolving claims.

 Master Builders has historical award wages information for members to calculate whether they have an obligation to adjust back pay.
 We will also assist with any information or explanation for your apprentices.
-For example, a draft letter is available for members to consult apprentices.

 We can also talk to you about options for a repayment plan if the wages adjustment impose a financial stress on your business.